 Timing is important.
 Think through the following:

-Ask friends, parents, teachers, community members as to when they think a suitable time/day would be to hold the weekly session.
+Ask friends, parents, teachers, community members and your advisory committee as to when they think a suitable time/day would be to hold the weekly session.
 The Field Trip usually holds its session every Sunday 3-5pm but in your town the needs of participants might be different.

 Is after school during the week better than a weekend timeslot?
 If so, how much time do participants need to go home after school, get a snack and then head to a Field Trip session?
 If weekends are better, when do kids in your area play sport and can we avoid times conflicting?
 When do other activities available for young people in your area take place?
 Is a Saturday or Sunday meeting more appropriate?